 Without any further delay, let’s dive into it.

 Before we can understand the diagnosis process, it is essential to understand all the factors that can affect dementia testing.
 We have discussed before how dementia is a disease that can be caused by different conditions that affect the brain.
 However, you must understand that these conditions can exist simultaneously as well.
 Such a condition is known as mixed dementia, and as you can see, it can make diagnosing particular types of dementia difficult.
 This is the case, especially if they share many common symptoms.

 Additionally, other medical conditions can cause symptoms similar to those caused by dementia.
 These can include mental illnesses like depression, anxiety, and stress that resemble dementia.
 Conducting a psychiatric test can be a great way to ensure that it isn’t this type of condition causing symptoms similar to that of dementia.
 Some other conditions identified by researchers are:

 - Huntington’s disease

 - HIV-associated dementia, which is when the HIV virus spreads to the brain

 - Traumatic brain injury

-Even certain medicine’s side effects can resemble those of the symptoms of dementia.
-Overlap of all these conditions, side effects, and multiple amnesia situations can make it challenging to diagnose and test determine dementia.
+Even particular medicine’s side effects can resemble those of the symptoms of dementia.
+Overlap of all these conditions, side effects, and multiple amnesia situations can make it challenging to diagnose and test and determine dementia.
 That being said, it is certainly not impossible to test for dementia if done so correctly.
 We will look at some of the various methods and procedures involved when testing and diagnosing dementia.